stephaneVercouillieBMID/slate/source/login.html.md

 ### Capturing a successful Authorization Code

 If the User is successfully authenticated and authorizes access to the data requested, itsme® will return an Authorization Code to your server component.
-This is achieved by returning an Authentication Response, which is a HTTP 302 redirect request to the `redirect_uri` specified previously in the Authentication Request.
+This is achieved by returning an Authentication Response, which is a HTTP 302 redirect request to the <i>"redirect_uri"</i> specified previously in the Authentication Request.
 The following is a non-normative example of ansuccessful Authentication Response:

 <code style=display:block;white-space:pre-wrap>HTTP/1.1 302 Found
 Location: https://client.example.org/cb?